SuleymanOFLAZ/CPP/Notes/Suleyman/ObsidianNotes/CPP_Course/04_CPP_Course.md

 If we use "constexpr" keyword instead of "const", we assign a responsibility to the compiler about the qualified object is must be able to used at places that constant expression is needed.
 This responsibility is for compile time.
 If the object is not be able to used at places that requires constant expression, the compiler throws syntax error.
 The compiler checks, if the object qualified with constexpr is initialized with a constant expression or not.

-if we process a constexpr object with a constant expression, the result of it is also constexpr.
+If we process a constexpr object with a constant expression, the result of it is also constexpr.
 ```cpp
 constexpr int x = 10;
 x + 20; // That expression is "constexpr" too